CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would say: 'write', 'edit', 'refactor', 'review code', 'implementation planning', and 'Qodo'.
-These cover the common variations of when a user would need coding rules loaded.
+Includes strong natural trigger terms: 'write', 'edit', 'refactor', 'review code', 'implementation planning', 'Qodo', and 'coding rules'.
+These cover the common variations of what a user would say when they need this skill.

 3 / 3